-You can use this liquid either as a final rinse after bathing your dog or you can put it into a spray bottle and spray his coat in all the usual 'meeting places'.
+You can use this liquid as a final rinse after bathing your dog or put it into a spray bottle and spray his coat in all the usual 'meeting places'.

 Neem oil is a natural insecticide.
-It has anti-septic and anti-bacterial properties, it's safe and it will also repel fleas.
+It has antiseptic and anti-bacterial properties; it's safe and will also repel fleas.

 Eucalyptus, lavender and cedar oil are also said to be natural insecticides.

 Don't put these oils directly onto your dog's skin.
-Essential oils need to be mixed with a 'carrier' such as almond oil otherwise they're too concentrated and may cause irritation.
+Essential oils must be mixed with a 'carrier' such as almond oil; otherwise, they're too concentrated and may cause irritation.

 The oil mixture can be rubbed on your dog's collar or dabbed onto his fur

-Whichever essential oils you decide to use, it's important that you closely follow the manufacturer's instructions on the packaging, and especially any instruction for dilution.
+Whichever essential oils you decide to use, it's crucial that you closely follow the manufacturer's instructions on the packaging, especially any instructions for dilution.

-Checking your Cocker's coat and skin regularly will help to keep dog ticks and fleas in check and will allow you to remove them quickly, before they can do any serious harm to your pet.
+Checking your Cocker's coat and skin regularly will help keep dog ticks and fleas in check and allow you to remove them quickly before they can seriously harm your pet.

 Keep it in a small jar of rubbing alcohol for 3 months just in case it's needed by your vet.
-If it's not needed it can then be safely flushed away.
+If it's not required, it can then be safely flushed away once it's dead.